kubeshop/kusk-gateway/docs/getting-started/connect-a-service-to-the-api.md

 ...
 ```

-Add the `upstream` details under the `x-kusk` section to connect the gateway to the service.
+Add the `upstream` details, which are the details of the service we just created, under the `x-kusk` section to connect the gateway to the service.

 ```diff
 ...